ksaadDE/CoronaWashNews/README.md

 Also you have linked in the App the News from offical sources, so no Fake News.
 We host them in Pastebins as JSON Format - it's no secret that we have manually implement it on that way, without a large Database.

-# Copyright & Legal Stuff
+# Important Notice & Legal Stuff
 ### Allowed
 It's allowed to share, clone, rebuild etc.

 ### Not allowed:
 Spread Fake News, exchange the authors of the app, faking the App, using the Logo without permission, using it for commercial use (except for informational usage)

+### Copyright & Reminder self-care

 Written by Karim Saad - All rights reserved